DeepakZunzunkar/RxjsDemo/README.md

 ###### of() & from()  operator
 - `of()` operator Converts the arguments to an observable sequence.
 And `from()` operator Creates an Observable from an Array, an array-like object, a Promise, an iterable object, or an Observable-like object.

+###### toArray()  operator
+Collects all source emissions and emits them as an array when the source completes. operator transform data into desire output and transformation of data should be done before we get means before subscribe